apostrophecms/apostrophe-documentation/modules/apostrophe-utils/index.md

 If the `list` argument is a string, returns true if it begins with `value`.
 If the `list` argument is an array, returns true if at least one of its elements begins with `value`.
-### merge()
-Pass as many objects as you want; they will get merged via `_.merge` into a new object, without modifying any of them, and the resulting object will be returned.
-If several objects have a property, the last object wins.

-This is useful to add one more option to an options object which was passed to you.

-If any argument is null, it is skipped gracefully.
-This allows you to pass in an options object without checking if it is null.
 ### find(*arr*, *property*, *value*)
 Find the first array element, if any, that has the specified value for the specified property.